huggingface/optimum-habana/examples/README.md

 ### Multi node

-All the PyTorch scripts in this repository work out of the box on several Gaudi instances.
+All the PyTorch training scripts in this repository work out of the box on several Gaudi instances.
 To launch one of them on _n_ nodes, use the following command:

 ```bash
 python gaudi_spawn.py \